-The Company's financial instruments include cash, accounts receivable, marketable securities, and trade and other payables.
-The carrying values of cash, accounts receivable, and trade and other payables reported in the consolidated statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.
+The Company's financial instruments include cash and cash equivalents, accounts receivable, investments, and trade and other payables.
+The carrying values of cash and cash equivalents, accounts receivable, and trade and other payables reported in the consolidated statement of financial position approximate their respective fair values due to the relatively short-term nature of these instruments.